kmzbrnoI/mtbbus-protocol/modules/uni.md

    - ...
    Each input has 16 values of input delay. `0`=0.0s, `1`=0.1s, `2`=0.2s, ...,
    `15`=1.5s.
+3. For MTB-UNI v2 only: 2 bytes encoding inputs on which IR sensors should be used.
+   - Byte 24: IR active on inputs `0bFEDCBA98`.
+   - Byte 25: IR active on inputs `0b76543210`.

 When input goes to logical 0, it must remain in this state for *input keep delay* to consider the input as logical 0.
 Only after the time input changed